-Occasional dizziness strikes almost all of us at some point and it's usually not a big deal.
-"Everyone can get it, particularly if your blood pressure is on the low side," says Robert Baloh, MD, director of the Neuro-Otology Program at the Ronald Reagan UCLA Medical Center.
+Occasional dizziness strikes aren't usually a big deal.
+"Everyone can get it, particularly if your blood pressure is on the low side," says Robert Baloh, M.D., director of the Neuro-Otology Program at the Ronald Reagan UCLA Medical Center.
 "When you jump up after sitting for a long time, your heart has to pump a lot of blood uphill.
 There can be a momentary decrease in blood flow to your brain as a result."

-If unexplained dizziness lasts longer than a few minutes or recurs regularly over the course of a few hours or days, you should get in touch with your doctor, says David Zee, MD, a neurology professor who runs the Vestibular/Eye Movement Testing Laboratory at the Johns Hopkins University School of Medicine.
-Though unlikely, there's a small chance you're having heart trouble, a stroke, or a transient ischemic attack (a kind of mini-stroke).
+Suppose unexplained dizziness lasts longer than a few minutes or recurs regularly over a few hours or days.
+In that case, you should get in touch with your doctor, says David Zee, M.D., a neurology professor who runs the Vestibular/Eye Movement Testing Laboratory at Johns Hopkins University School of Medicine.
+Although unlikely, there's a small chance you're having heart trouble, a stroke, or a transient ischemic attack (a kind of mini-stroke).

-Dizziness can also be an early symptom of underlying illness.
-Thyroid disorders, multiple sclerosis, diabetes, hypertension, anemia, panic attacks, and even depression are just a few of the conditions that can trigger dizziness.
-Migraines may cause it too, even if you don't actually have a headache.
+Dizziness can also be an early symptom of an underlying illness.
+Thyroid disorders, multiple sclerosis, diabetes, hypertension, anemia, panic attacks, and even depression can trigger dizziness.
+Migraines may cause it, too, even if you don't actually have a headache.

 Dizziness sometimes signals problems with the body's vestibular, or inner-ear, system, which controls balance and can affect your vision as well.
 Vestibular problems may occur after a brain injury, be caused by a virus, or simply come on as you get older.

-Be persistent about getting help, says Helen Cohen, EdD, associate director of the Center for Balance Disorders at the Baylor College of Medicine.
+Be persistent about getting help, says Helen Cohen, Ed.D., associate director of the Center for Balance Disorders at the Baylor College of Medicine.
 "If the treatment plan your doctor gave you hasn't worked after a couple of weeks, call back and ask, 'How long should I wait?'" she says.
 "If you feel like your doctor isn't helping, ask for a referral."
-You can also contact the nearest teaching hospital to find out if there's a dizziness or balance disorders center there.
+You can also contact the nearest teaching hospital to determine if there's a dizziness or balance disorders center there.

 Be aware that some specialists might not be up-to-date on diagnostic tests for dizziness.
-And most doctors don't have the sophisticated equipment -- infrared goggles, revolving chairs, electrode tests, and more -- that dizziness specialists like Dr. Cohen use to help identify specific disorders.
+And most doctors don't have the sophisticated equipment, infrared goggles, revolving chairs, electrode tests, and more options that dizziness specialists like Cohen use to help identify specific disorders.
 "I've had people tell me they've been to five, six, seven physicians before they were referred to me," she says.

 Doctors sometimes aren't aware of treatment options for the chronically dizzy, either.
-For example, there's a technique that effectively cures one of the most common causes of dizziness, benign paroxysmal positional vertigo (BPPV), in up to 95 percent of patients.
+For example, there's a technique that effectively cures one of the most common causes of dizziness, benign paroxysmal positional vertigo (BPPV), in up to 95% of patients.
 The procedure, known as canalith repositioning, is a simple hands-on maneuver that's been around for nearly 30 years.
-Yet a study published in 2007 in the Journal of Neurology, Neurosurgery & Psychiatry found that only 8 percent of BPPV patients wound up getting effective treatment.

-As Ford discovered, dealing with chronic dizziness doesn't necessarily mean eliminating it completely, but there's almost always something that will improve it.
-And when dizziness is due to a damaged vestibular system, there's a type of therapy -- vestibular rehabilitation -- that can help the brain relearn how to keep the body in balance.
-Using the same principles that allow ice-skaters to eventually execute beautiful spins without becoming dizzy, vestibular rehab exercises can make symptoms largely disappear.
+Dealing with chronic dizziness doesn't necessarily mean eliminating it, but there's almost always something that will improve it.
+And when dizziness is due to a damaged vestibular system, there's a type of therapy called vestibular rehabilitation that can help the brain relearn how to keep the body in balance.
+Using the same principles that allow ice-skaters to execute beautiful spins without becoming dizzy eventually, vestibular rehab exercises can make symptoms largely disappear.